LeonAndrade/LeonAndrade.github.io/README.md

 )

 SELECT
-    'first Quartile'                           AS measure,
+    'First Quartile'                           AS measure,
     max(sum_price)                             AS value
     from b
     where quartile = 1
 UNION
 SELECT
+    'Mode'                                     AS measure,
+    mode() WITHIN GROUP (ORDER BY sum_price)   AS value FROM b
+UNION
+SELECT
-    'median'                                   AS measure,
+    'Median'                                   AS measure,
     max(sum_price)                             AS value
     FROM b
     WHERE quartile = 2
 UNION
 SELECT
-    'third quartile'                           AS measure,
+    'Third Quartile'                           AS measure,
     max(sum_price)                             AS value
     FROM b
     WHERE quartile = 3